The Ultimate Guide to Landing Pages for Dentists

 - Benefits: Below the main heading area you should display the benefits.
 These are key selling points and reasons why a potential patient should contact you over your competitor.
-Everyone has a unique selling proposal, however, it can sometimes be hard to find.
 Use the benefits area to help people better understand your practice and what makes it awesome.

-- Design: The design of your page should follow the design of your website to keep a consistent image.
-However, don't be afraid to test new designs and see how your traffic reacts.
+- Design: The design of your landing page should follow the design of your website to keep a consistent feel.

-- Social Proof / Reviews: If you have some good reviews, you should include them on your landing pages.
+- Social Proof / Reviews: If you have some good feedback, you should include customer reviews on your landing pages.
 People like to see what others have to say when making a decision.
 Showcasing positive reviews can help convince your potential patient to pick up the phone.

 Learn From Your Competitors

 Your competitors landing pages could be better or worse than yours.
 But you still should stay current on what your competitors are using and adopt strategies you think maybe working.